circleci/circleci-docs/jekyll/_cci2/api-intro.md

 API v2 includes several powerful features (e.g. support for pipelines and pipeline parameters) that are unavailable in API v1.1.
 It is recommended that CircleCI cloud users migrate their scripts to API v2 stable endpoints as soon as possible.

-CircleCI API v1.1 and portions of API v2 are supported and generally available.
-CircleCI expects to eventually End-Of-Life (EOL) API v1.1 in favor of API v2 as more API v2 endpoints are announced as stable.
+CircleCI API v1.1 and v2 are supported and generally available.
+CircleCI expects to eventually End-Of-Life (EOL) API v1.1 in favor of API v2.
 Further guidance on when CircleCI API v1.1 will be discontinued will be communicated at a future date.

 ## Overview
 {: #overview }

 CircleCI API v2 enables you to use endpoints with several new features that improve the API experience, in addition to optimizing how you use the API for your jobs.
-API v2 is currently in active development, therefore, the stability of the API is referred to as "mixed".

 The current categories of the API v2 endpoints are:

-{% include snippets/machine-resource-table.md %}
+{% include snippets/api-v2-endpoints.md %}

-**Note:** Portions of the CircleCI API v2 remain under "Preview."
-Preview endpoints are not yet fully supported or considered generally available.
-Breaking changes to API v2 Preview endpoints are planned in advance and are announced in the [API v2 breaking changes log](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/breaking.md).

 Currently, [Personal API tokens]({{site.baseurl}}/managing-api-tokens/#creating-a-personal-api-token) are the only supported tokens on API v2.
 [Project tokens]({{site.baseurl}}/managing-api-tokens/#creating-a-project-api-token) are not currently supported on API v2.
 {: class="alert alert-info"}